-Example: If the Agreed Import Capacities for the two HV connections are found to be 1.5 MVA and 1.1 MV, respectively the demands allocated to these connections are readjusted accordingly.
+Example: The Agreed Import Capacities for the two HV connections are found to be 1.5 MVA and 1.1 MVA, respectively and they are expected to occur at the same time.
+Given this the demands allocated to these connections are readjusted accordingly.
 This increases the circuit maximum demand from 4MVA to 4.8MVA.